Mel-Turham/Mel-Turham/README.md

-# Hi there, I'm Mel-Turham 👋
+# Hi there, I'm Mel Turham 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves coding and exploring new technologies.